B2B Pricing Strategy & Customer Value

 • The capabilities that drive value (and should be monetized)

-• The simplest packaging and pricing structure the field can sell
+• The simplest packaging and pricing structure that the field can sell

 • The operational handoffs between product, marketing, sales, and CS